WESLEY TAYLOR VILLAGE

 Post occupancy, it was found that the internal temperatures of this elevator rose to over 50°C. The management abandoned the use of the elevator during the summer months due to both the welfare of the residents and mechanical operational issues caused by material heat mass.
 As a result, low mobility residents were confined to the ground floor levels.

-Architects Maitland & Butler were engaged to find a solution to the overheating issue.
+Architects Maitland and Butler were engaged to find a solution to the overheating issue.
 They approached Greene Fire (our Australian distributor) who worked together with them to model the impact on the solar heat gain which was achievable by installing MicroLouvre screens.

 Prior to considering MicroLouvre, the architects had completed a sun study which showed how large, fixed horizontal louvres could provide enough shading through the hottest part of the summer day to keep the internal temperature in the lift shaft to a tenable level.
 However, when the sun angle was below 33 degrees (up to 11am at the height of summer), there would be no protection and therefore the early morning sun would heat the elevator before the horizontal louvres could have any effect.